-- 27. The current definition of "public record" is confusing and circular; the definition in s.2 refers to the definition in s.7 which simply states that all government records are so-called "public records".
+- 28. The current definition of "public record" is confusing and circular; the definition in s.2 refers to the definition in s.7 which simply states that all government records are so-called "public records".
 This adds little in terms of clarifying the breadth of the Act application to information held by public bodies.
-Consideration should be given to deleting this definition and reconsidering the entire approach currently adopted towards defining information, records and public records. - 28.
+Consideration should be given to deleting this definition and reconsidering the entire approach currently adopted towards defining information, records and public records. - 29.
 Experience in other jurisdictions supports an approach whereby the law grants a specific right to information and/or records held by or controlled by public bodies, with the terms "information", "record" and "public body" then being defined.
-It is recommended that the broader term, "information", is adopted because this will mean that applicants will not be restricted to accessing only information which is already collated into a "record" at the time of the application.
+It is recommended that the broader term, "information", is adopted as has been done in India and New Zealand because this will mean that applicants will not be restricted to accessing only information which is already collated into a "record" at the time of the application.
 Also, the use of the term "record" can exclude access to items such as models or materials.
 This can be a serious oversight.
 It has been shown in many countries that the public's ability to oversee government activities and hold authorities to account, in particular those bodies which deal with construction or road works, is enhanced by allowing them to access samples of materials and the like.
 At the very least therefore, definitions of "information" and "record" should specifically include physical materials and models, such as those used in construction/infrastructure activities.
-Section 1 of South Africa's Promotion of Access to Information Act 2000 and s.3 of Canada's Access to Information Act 1982 provide useful starting points, as does s.2(i) of the Delhi (India) Right to Information Act (see paragraph 36 below):
+Sections 2(f) and 2(j) of India's Right to Information Act 2005 provide a good model: